 1. Which main lessons can be taken from your long experience with these topics, including challenges, setbacks and mistakes that should be considered in similar efforts?
-In your opinion, what is necessary to make these results sustainable?
-How much is the continued involvement from non-local people a critical factor?
+What is necessary to make these results sustainable and how critical is the continued involvement from non-local people?

 I’ve had a focus on the West African Sahel since 1978.
 This region has suffered from drought and degradation and around 1980 crop yields were low and declining.
 Much has happened since then.
 New soil and water conservation techniques were developed by farmers and by NGO staff.
 These techniques were simple, low-cost and had an immediate positive impact on crop yields.
 In Niger and Burkina Faso at least 500,000 ha of very degraded land has been restored to productivity since the early 1980s.